Helge Jörns: Life

 Born in Mannheim, the son of the composer Helmuth Jörns, he spent his childhood and early youth in Mannheim.
 From 1956 until his Abitur in 1962, he worked as organist and cantor in Alsfeld in Hesse.
 Until 1966, he studied at the Hochschule für Musik Detmold Composition and conducting as well as at the Tonmeisterinstitut with the main instrumental subjects piano and cello.

-In 1966, he moved to Berlin and studied musicology at the Technical University of Berlin until 1971.
+In 1966, he moved to Berlin and studied musicology at Technische Universität Berlin until 1971.

 From 1966 to 1997, he worked as first sound engineer at the Rundfunk im amerikanischen Sektor Berlin with more than 300 record and CD productions as well as from 1967 to 1971 as music reviewer for the daily newspaper Die Welt. up a teaching position for music composition and counterpoint as successor of Ernst Pepping at the church music school of the Evangelisches Johannesstift Berlin.
 In 1978, he moved to the Bischöfliche Kirchenmusikhochschule Berlin (Department of Church Music of the Archdiocese of Berlin) as a lecturer in composition, a post he held until 1988.
 Guest professorships also took him to Melbourne, Sydney, Helsinki, Istanbul and Ankara.

 From 1994 to 1997, he worked as 1st sound engineer at Deutschlandfunk Kultur and since then has devoted himself exclusively to composing.